Limburg Süd station: Operations

 The majority of trains travelling between Frankfurt (Main) Airport Long-Distance Station and Köln Messe/Deutz Station run past Limburg Süd and Montabaur stations without stopping.
 The trains that pass through Cologne Central Station stop in both Limburg Süd and Montabaur stations before reaching Frankfurt (Main) Airport Long-Distance Station and vice versa.

-Most parts of Cologne–Frankfurt high-speed rail line have steeper ascending and descending grades of 4%.
-This unique feature requires the higher power-to-weight ratio: ICE 3 with its power linear eddy current brakes is only train type licensed to operate on this railway: no other service, namely slower regional trains, is permitted.
-This makes Limburg Süd the only in Germany to be served exclusively by high speed train services.
+Most parts of the Cologne–Frankfurt high-speed rail line have steeper ascending and descending grades of 4%.
+This unique feature requires a higher power-to-weight ratio: ICE 3 with its power linear eddy current brakes is the only train type licensed to operate on this railway: no other service, such as slower regional trains, is permitted.
+This makes Limburg Süd the only station in Germany to be served exclusively by high speed train services.

 Public transport

 Limburg (Lahn) station in central Limburg is connected to Limburg Süd by bus and taxi service.
-In the beginning, the shuttle bus service between both stations was provided, and its timetable was co-ordinated with the arrivals and departures of ICE service.
-However, the low demand caused the service to be eliminated and replaced with several local bus lines, which offer the passengers more options than the shuttle bus service.
+In the beginning, a shuttle bus service between both stations was provided, and its timetable was co-ordinated with the arrivals and departures of the ICE service.
+However, the low demand caused the service to be stopped and replaced with several local bus lines, which offer passengers more options than the shuttle bus service.

 Several long distance bus operators also stop at Limburg Süd.
 DeinBus, Flixbus, and OneBus offer the connections to Aachen, Bonn, Cologne-Bonn Airport, Frankfurt am Main, Heidelberg, Heilbronn, Stuttgart Airport, and Tübingen.

-Despite its proximity in the district of Eschhofen, no direct road link to Eschhofen is ever built.
+Despite its proximity to the district of Eschhofen, no direct road link to Eschhofen has ever been built.

 Parking

-On the west side of the station is 306-space car park for short-term parking.
-Adjacent to the station in the east is a six-storey parking garage with 573 spaces for vehicles, 24 for bicycles, charging station (for electric vehicles), and public toilet facilities.
+On the west side of the station is a 306-space car park for short-term parking.
+Adjacent to the station in the east is a six-storey parking garage with 573 spaces for vehicles, 24 for bicycles, a charging station (for electric vehicles), and public toilet facilities.
 It was opened in 2011 after 19 months of construction.
 Because of the parking fees, many commuters prefer to park on the streets rather than pay to use the parking garage.